 For those who choose to activate Harvest’s weekly time sheet approval setting, note that the submission deadlines are the same for both time sheets and expense claims.
 As of this writing, Harvest doesn’t have an option that allows you to submit these separately.

 This automatically turns your billable work and expenses into invoices.
-You can then email these to your clients and even see if they’ve viewed it.
+You can then email these to your clients and even see if they’ve viewed them.
 Harvest will also remind your customers about unpaid invoices and allow them to pay right away with its PayPal and Stripe integrations.

 Pro subscribers are granted access to a Team dashboard that shows an overview of who’s doing what, who’s working too much or too little, and who’s covering billable tasks.
 You’ll also be able to track any lapses in time entries, as well as review and approve your team’s time sheets weekly.
 It even lets you set up your team’s work capacity, which is the total number of hours that each member is available to work in a week.